iaeiou/blue-plankton-2/content/posts/wildlife.md

 A simple solution is to buy what's known as "bear spray" and always carry it with you.

-Also - don't try to approach a black bear to get a selfie.
+Also — never approach a bear to get a selfie.

-##